go-bayes/causalworkshop/README.md

 ## Citation

-If you use this package in academic work, please cite:
+If you use this package in academic work, please cite

 ```r
 citation("causalworkshop")